javaprofile/manage_conflict_in_distributed_dbms/README.md

 * Link:

 **Abstract:**\
-This paper addresses performance limitations in big data systems caused by inefficient CPU utilization.
-It explores how poor CPU distribution leads to resource underuse or overload, affecting throughput and latency.
-The study emphasizes the role of containerization, control groups, and intelligent scheduling—including machine learning and reinforcement learning—in optimizing CPU allocation.
-By adapting to workload patterns, these methods improve processing efficiency and system reliability.
-The paper highlights the need for dynamic, data-driven CPU management in large-scale, distributed computing environments.
+This paper addresses performance degradation in distributed database systems caused by high transaction conflict rates.
+It examines how concurrent access to shared data under Snapshot Isolation leads to write-write conflicts, increased transaction aborts, and reduced throughput.
+The study emphasizes the role of Multi-Version Concurrency Control in managing consistency while enabling concurrent transaction execution across distributed nodes.
+By maintaining multiple data versions and isolating transactions effectively, this approach reduces conflicts and improves system performance.
+The paper highlights the need for efficient, conflict-aware concurrency control mechanisms in large-scale distributed database environments.

 **Key Contributions:**
-* **CPU Allocation Optimization:**\
+* **Conflict Rate Reduction:**\
-Developed strategies leveraging containerization and control groups to improve CPU utilization in big data environments.
+Developed a conflict management approach using Multi-Version Concurrency Control to reduce transaction interference in distributed database systems.

-* **Intelligent Scheduling Techniques:**\
+* **Concurrency Control Enhancement:**\
-Applied machine learning and reinforcement learning methods to dynamically adapt CPU distribution based on workload patterns.
+Analyzed limitations of Snapshot Isolation and addressed write-write conflicts and write skew anomalies in high-concurrency environments.

-* **Performance Comparison:** \
+* **Performance Evaluation:** \
-  Conducted bench marking between baseline CPU utilization and Optimization CPU utilization.
+  Assessed the impact of conflict rates on transaction aborts, throughput, and latency under write-intensive workloads.

-* **Reserach Leadership:**\
+* **Research Leadership:**\
-  Directed the study and hands-on development, concentrating on improving distributed databases through innovative algorithmic solutions.
+  Led the study and implementation focusing on improving consistency and performance in distributed databases through advanced concurrency control techniques.

 **Relevance & Real-World Impact**
 * **CPU Resource Optimization:**\